Experienced Criminal Defense Law Firm Serving all of Rhode Island

 Felony charges are considered more serious than misdemeanors and carry harsher penalties including fines of well over $1,000 and the possibility of up to life in prison.
 Examples of felony crimes include:

-No matter what type of crime you may be charged with, it is incredibly important to get legal advice from a qualified and knowledgeable Rhode Island criminal defense attorney.
-The legal team at Abilheira Law, LLC is comprised of committed and dedicated criminal defense attorneys
+No matter what type of crime you may be charged with, it is incredibly important to get legal advice from a qualified and knowledgeable criminal lawyers.
+Our legal team is a committed and dedicated criminal defense law firm.

 who have helped countless Rhode Islander’s fight their criminal charges.
 Our attorneys will protect not only your freedom, but also your future and your reputation.